openwisp/openwisp-wifi-login-pages/docs/user/setup.rst

     (``/internals/config/default.yml``) as it is required to build and compile organization configurations.

-Variants of the same configuration
+Variants of the Same Configuration
 ----------------------------------

 In some cases it may be needed to have different variants of the same